0dd14/XInputPlus-Injector-Sample/README.md

 This is a sample program to inject XInputplus (https://0dd14lab.net/bin/xinputplus) into a running process.

 ## Description
-InjectorDLL "XInputPlusIncjetor.dll" included with XInputPlus has an internal implementation of inject function into the running process.
+InjectorDLL "XInputPlusInjector.dll" included with XInputPlus has an internal implementation of inject function into the running process.

 Follow steps below to use it.